 “Our hopes were dashed; the traditional plan was voted in,” Whittle said.
 The traditional plan meant the church was taking steps backward from reconciliation, and returning to “traditional” values which were actually “even more restrictive” for its members, she said.
 The new initiative, which will likely be debated at the 2022 general conference of the church, also detailed further punishments for gay pastors.
 The church’s path to acceptance “came to a halt,” said Whittle.

-Through the network, progressive churches, like Washington Street, can live out their theological convictions and ignore bans against gay marriage and ordination of of LGBT clergy.
+Through the network, progressive churches, like Washington Street, can live out their theological convictions and ignore bans against gay marriage and ordination of of LGBTQ clergy.
 Using conversation as a gateway to acceptance, they got to work sharing flyers and displaying banners throughout the block of Washington Street.

 “It was about sharing our message and saying what we were thinking, but also listening as much as we were talking,” Whittle said.